sforest81/cn/source/publications/index.md

 **Submitted:**

-\. **王林**, 徐霈强, 2023: 北半球夏季急流遥相关: 进展与展望, *大气科学*. **Wang Lin**, and Peiqiang Xu, 2023: Waveguide teleconnections in boreal summer: Progress and perspective, *Chinese Journal of Atmospheric Sciences*,

 \.
 Dong Zizhen, **Lin Wang\***, Ruowen Yang, and Jie Cao, 2023: Propagation and maintenance of the quasi-biweekly oscillation over the western North Pacific in boreal winter, *Journal of Climate*,

 \.
-Guan Weina, Xianan Jiang, Xuejuan Ren, and **Lin Wang\***, 2023: The Temperature Feedback in the Subseasonal Warm Arctic-Cold North America Pattern, *Geophysical Research Letters*,
+Guan Weina, Xianan Jiang, Xuejuan Ren, and **Lin Wang\***, 2023: The Temperature Feedback in the Subseasonal Warm Arctic-Cold North America Pattern, *Journal*,

 \.
 Lu Yixiong\*, Tongwen Wu, Xin Xu, **Lin Wang**, Jian Sun, Weihua Jie, and Yiming Liu, 2023: Machine Learning Emulation of Subgrid-Scale Orographic Gravity Wave Drag in a General Circulation Model with Middle Atmosphere Extension, *Journal of Advances in Modeling Earth Systems*,